Nimrodda/buildmetrics-gradle-plugin/README.md

 # Build Metrics Gradle plugin

-Build metrics Gradle plugin is a set of plugins that track 'assemble' tasks execution's duration and other useful metrics, such as hardware specs, etc. The plugin allows ease of extension via simple API.
+Build metrics Gradle plugin is a set of plugins that track any task execution's duration and other useful metrics, such as hardware specs, etc. The plugin allows ease of extension via simple API.
 You can develop your own extension that will track build events to whatever service you wish.